Editor's note: This article was originally published August 13, 2013; it was updated October 7, 2015 to reflect the

 What is happening to Syrians caught in the war?

-The U.N. estimates that over 6.5 million people are internally displaced — an increase of more than two million in just six months.
-When you also consider refugees, over half of the country’s pre-war population of 23 million is need urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.
+The U.N. estimates that 7.6 million people are internally displaced — an increase of more than three million in just a year.
+When you also consider refugees, more than half of the country’s pre-war population of 23 million is in need of urgent humanitarian assistance, whether they still remain in the country or have escaped across the borders.